Supporting traversable wormholes: the case for noncommutative geometry: Conclusion

 \section{Conclusion}

 Both black holes and wormholes are predictions of Einstein's theory, but wormholes are subject to severe restrictions from quantum field theory.
-In particular, a wormhole can only be held open by violating the null energy condition, calling for the existence of ``exotic matter," a condition that many researchers consider completely unphysical, enough to rule out macroscopic traversable wormholes.
+In particular, a wormhole can only be held open by violating the null energy condition, calling for the existence of ``exotic matter."
 An equally serious problem is the enormous radial tension at the throat, unless the wormhole has an extremely large throat size.

 While these problems may seem insurmountable, it has been suggested that noncommutative geometry, an offshoot of string theory, may be the proper tool for addressing these issues.
 The purpose of this paper is to make a stronger and more detailed case for this assertion.